 Fluctuations in INR-USD exchange rates affect purchase costs, withdrawal amounts, and the number of shares/units allotted.

-Diversification: Mitigates risks tied to Indian market volatility.
+Diversification: Mitigates risks associated with Indian market volatility.

-Historical Performance: US markets have historically outperformed Indian markets with lower volatility.
+Historical Performance: The US markets have historically outperformed Indian markets, characterised by lower volatility.

 Access to Global Leaders: Invest in companies like Amazon, Apple, Tesla, and innovative startups in AI, ML, etc.